 Lifecycle, Diet & All

-Fleas and Ticks Characteristic
+Flea and Tick Characteristic

-Ticks also have 4 stages in life.
-First is the egg, which is brown in colour and is laid on the ground.
-A female tick can lay 1000 to a whopping 8000 eggs in one go!
-But after giving birth, it will die.
+Ticks have 4 stages in life that begins with the egg, brown in colour and laid on the ground.
+A female can lay up to 1000 to 8000 eggs and dies after giving birth.
 It takes 2 to 3 weeks before they form into a larva.
-During the larva stage, a tick will develop 3 pairs of legs.
+During the larva stage, they will develop only 3 pairs of legs.

-After 3 to 13 days, it will become a nymph, which looks more like an adult tick.
-During this period, they already have 4 pairs of legs.
+After 3 to 13 days they become a nymph looking more like an adult Tick with 4 pairs of legs.
 A nymph will attach itself to a host to feed for at least 4 to 8 days.
 Afterwards, they will molt and transform into an adult tick.
-It takes about 2 months for a tick to fully develop and they can live for up to 3 years.
+It takes about 2 months for a tick to develop fully and they can live for up to 3 years.

-Unlike mosquitos, only the female ones bite and suck blood, both sexes of fleas bite and drink blood from their host.
+Unlike mosquitos, only the female feed on a blood meal, both sexes of fleas bite and drink blood from their host.
 Although they do not have wings, studies report that they have the ability to jump as far as 13 inches.

 They do not have the same ability as other insects as they cannot fly nor jump.
 Nevertheless, they can climb on grasses and wait in a position called “questing”.
 Once a host passes, they will simply climb aboard.

-Signs of Fleas and Tick infestation
+Signs of Flea and Tick Infestation

 We would love to hear from you!